3DMIN/3DMIN.github.io/_build/bellow.md

 *folded bellow with metal frames*

-## Laser-cutting metal frames production.
+## Laser-cutting and metal frames production.

 <div class="note">Before laser-cutting, glue the mirror film to the cardboard.</div>

 Load the provided file ```LasercutBellow.ai``` to your laser-cutter and try cut settings with a test piece of the material.
 Then, cut the sheet.

-We got the metal frame professionally produced.
+We got the metal frames professionally produced.
 All its holes need an M3 female screw threading.

 ![TODO: photo of laser-cut sheet and metal frames]()